 Most schools ask that, in order to control allergens and the sugar intake, that kids do not bring in food/candy Valentine cards or gifts.
 I can see their reasoning, I for one know exactly when Gramma has slipped the kids a RingPop!
 This year, why not give a candy-free option a go?
 Here are 17 ideas to inspire you with love.

-We did these ones a few years ago.
+We made these candy-free Valentines for kids a few years ago.
 Kids always need pencils, right?
 Plus, the maze gives them a little something to do.

 When my 9-year-old was 3, she (and I) made these for our book-loving family members.
 So easy, so quick, and I still use mine today!